S AFRICA: Retailer Pick n Pay mulls Nigeria entry

 Excluding that factor, pre-tax profits were up 17.6%.
 Headline earnings per share - a key reporting metric in South Africa - grew 43.5% to 68.83 cents.

 Turnover climbed 7.7% to ZAR63.1bn in part due to a 2.7% increase in like-for-like sales.

 However, Pick n Pay said new stores had given a boost to its top line as higher food and utility bills weighed on consumer spending.

 The retailer also claimed its performance was getting closer to that of the market as a whole.
 "The gap between Pick n Pay's growth and overall market growth narrowed from 2.5% in the previous year to 0.7% this year," the company said.

 "We are a stronger business than we were 12 months ago.
 We are better positioned to strengthen and grow our core South African business, and actively explore new strategic opportunities in the rest of Africa."

-Pick ‘n Pay stores target all consumer groups, with a focus on packaged food, home care and beauty and personal care sales.
-In order to increase its customers’ basket size its product profile has shif...
+Pick ‘n’ Pay Stores targets towards all of South Africa’s diverse consumer groups, with the focus on sales of packaged food, home care and beauty and personal care.
+In order to increase spending among...

 - Rabobank's early view on Brexit impact on food